Improve Handwriting:

 Tips To Help Older Kids

 Many parents have asked how to improve handwriting skills in their older child or teenager.
-The answer is not always straightforward, but I try to give some suggestions in this page.

 If you feel your child's poor handwriting is affecting academic performance, please do seek an occupational therapy evaluation to help get to the bottom of the issues.